Koon-Kiat/Care-Link/docs/INSTALL.md

 # Installation Guide

-This guide outlines the steps to set up your Tiny Circuit Project, including required libraries, installation steps, and configuration for a Telegram bot.
+This guide outlines the steps to set up your Tiny Circuit Project, including required libraries, installation steps, and configurations for a Telegram bot.

 ## Arduino Setup